Jabestrada/CommandCenter/README.md

    * Undo
    * IsUndoable
    * Cleanup<br/>

-Each command can be injected primitive constructor parameters via configuration.
+Each command can be injected with primitive constructor parameters via configuration.

 ## Available Commands Out-of-the-Box
 <!-- While the Commands framework is extensible so that etc. -->